neondatabase/neon/docs/rfcs/025-generation-numbers.md

 of these integers:

-- 32 bit attachment generation (this easily accommodates reasonable worst case scenarios like a node restarting every minute for 5 years)
+- 32 bit attachment generation (this easily accommodates reasonable worst case scenarios like having to migrate a tenant every minute for 5 years)
 - 16 bit node ID (this doesn't have to accommodate all pageservers ever, just all the pageservers that act together in a logical cluster)
 - 32 bit node generation (as with attachment generation, this can handle even very frequent restarts)